-I've worked at Android Police for a decade now (well, I will as of the end of the month!), and I'm proud of the team we've built here over the years.
+I've worked at Android Police for over a decade now, and I'm proud of the team we've built here during those years (including members both current and former).
 AP has taken great care of me, and it's a place I look forward to working every day.
 Once again, we're looking to grow that team, and are hiring for a number of roles.
 I'll let the listings do the rest of the talking.

 All applications for positions at Android Police need to be accompanied by a resume and writing sample (at least 300 words).
 Applications that fail to include these items will be ignored.

 News writer (full time, US / Canada only)